 In order to compete in today's fast-paced, global economy, companies must effectively streamline daily operations.
-Businesses rely on global supply chain management professionals to organize processes and procedures in order to function efficiently, remain competitive and achieve success.
-According to ARC Advisory Group, the industry is expected to grow more than 9 percent annually through 2017.1 With a Global Supply Chain Management specialization, you’ll be prepared with the knowledge and skills required for operations and supply chain management leadership roles in this growing field.
+Businesses rely on operations and supply chain management professionals to organize processes and procedures in order to function efficiently, remain competitive and achieve success.
+According to ARC Advisory Group, the industry is expected to grow more than 9 percent annually through 2017.1 With a Global Supply Chain Management degree specialization, you'll be prepared with the knowledge and skills required for operations and supply chain management leadership roles in this growing field.

 Learn more about DeVry's Global Supply Chain Management degree specialization online

 Learn more about the advantages of studying at DeVry University.
 Request information and a member of our team can help answer your questions.